insomnious/game-hogwartslegacy/README.md

 # Mod Management

-Vortex will deploy files to the game's mod folder (`/Phoenix/Content/Paks/~mods`) and extracts all nested files in the archive to this folder, ignoring archive folder structure.
+Vortex will deploy files to the game's mod folder (`/Phoenix/Content/Paks/~mods`) and extracts all nested files in the archive to their own individual within this one, ignoring archive folder structure.
+Each mod folder will be prefixed based on the users load order set within Vortex.
 Any files that are overwritten are backed up for when the mod is disabled or removed.

+# Load Order

+The load order of mods can now be set within Vortex to allow greater control over what mods are loaded before other mods.
+This is important so as multiple mods can change the same thing and so load order can be used to minimize collisions.
+Mods loaded last will have priority over mods loaded first.

 <!--Individual mod entries can be enabled/disabled from the load order section.